Accessibility Tools

 When Should You Schedule The First Visit?

-Your veterinarian, Dr. Alex Suero will examine your pet from nose to tail, looking for things like heart murmurs, ear infections, and/or parasites.
+Your veterinarian will examine your pet from nose to tail looking for things like dental disease, ocular abnormalities, heart murmurs, ear infections, and/or parasites.
 Your vet can also provide pet-proofing tips, training assistance, and parasite protection recommendations.
+Yearly wellness visits are recommended to keep your pet up-to-date on vaccinations and to help catch diseases early.

 What Should Do Before Your First Appointment?